-As the official residence of the President of the United State, the White House is a key part our national heritage and national treasure.
-Irish architect, James Hoban was awarded the design of the President’s House in 1792 after winning a competition that included a design submitted anonymously by Thomas Jefferson.
-The cornerstone was laid October 12, 1792.
-This was the first public building to be erected in Washington.
-Numerous alterations and additions were made to the house during the 18th century.
-During James Madison’s presidency, the White House was torched by the British in the War of 1812.
-All that remained of the building were outside, charred walls and the interior brick walls.
-Madison brought back Hoban to restore the structure.
-Additional renovations were made at the beginning and mid- 20th century.
+The official residence of the President of the United States, the White House is a key part our nation's heritage and one of the most recognizable buildings in the world.
+Irish architect James Hoban was awarded the design of the President’s House in 1792 after winning a blind competition that included a design submitted anonymously by Thomas Jefferson.
+The cornerstone was laid on October 12, 1792, making it the first federal building to be erected in Washington.
+Numerous alterations and additions were made to the house during the 18th century, including an extensive rebuilding campaign after the house was torched by British during the War of 1812.
+After the war, President Madison brought back Hoban to oversee restoration of the house.

-Public tour request must be submitted through one’s Member of Congress up to six months in advance and no less than 21 days in advance.
+Tours are available to the public and must be arranged through one’s Member of Congress.
+Tours can be booked up to six months in advance, but require no less than 21 days' notice.

 National Geographic Museum